Alexis Nicole Howard

-Alexis is 17 ¬Ĺ, and was officially diagnosed with Lafora earlier this year.
+Alexis was officially diagnosed with Lafora at 17-1/2 years old.
 It all started for us on a pretty Saturday in November of 2011.
 Alexis and her little brother, Scotty, where playing with Legos.
 Scotty came outside to us and said, “Sissy is on the floor not talking to me”.
 Our first response; tell her to be nice.
 His next sentence (at the age of 4) turned our lives upside down.
 He said, “But stuff is coming out of her mouth and she is shaking”.

 We ran inside; she was convulsing.
 Neither of us had ever seen someone have a seizure before and we were looking for a one time cause.
 A 911 call and ambulance ride later, they could not find a cause; that entire day is etched in my brain.
 Three weeks later, it seemed as if everything was ok, she was at school (9th grade), when I got the call that Alexis was seizing.
 I rushed to her, about the same time the ambulance showed up and she was still seizing!
 We later found out that was her first static seizure, it lasted almost 10 minutes!
 We left the ER and scheduled an appointment with Neurology almost 3 hours away.
 We did numerous tests with no answers and started our medication trial period.